-To cater for part-time students, regional students, those who are ill and so on, the Guild enables these people to vote even though they cannot attend voting booths.
-All candidates' policy statements will be available to view on the Guild's web site so postal voters know who they are voting for.
+To cater for part-time students, regional students, those who are away and so on, the Guild enables these people to vote even though they cannot attend voting booths.
+All candidates' policy statements will be available to view on the Guild's website so postal voters know who they are voting for.

-An application for postal vote form must be completed and received by the Returning Officer no later than 12:00 noon, Tuesday 14 September 2021 in order to be eligible for a postal vote.
-Application forms for a postal vote are available from Guild Reception (Building 106F) or on the Guild website.
+An application for postal vote form must be completed and received by the Returning Officer no later than 12:00 noon, Tuesday 12 September 2023 in order to be eligible for a postal vote.
+Application forms for a postal vote are available from Guild Reception on the Guild website.

-Each Group and each independent candidate may also lodge a Postal Vote Flyer (one double-sided A4 page) for inclusion in postal vote packages.
+Each Group and each independent candidate may also lodge a Postal Vote Flyer (one doublesided A4 page) for inclusion in postal vote packages.
 The flyer must include contact details of the Group or candidate.
 Flyers must first be approved as election material by the RO (See "Approval Process" below) and will be included in packages only if available to the RO at the time that package is sent.